jiangwennn/traefik-plugin-ip2location-redirect/README.md

 # ip2location redirect

-Plugins for getting information from ip2location database and redirect to specific url
+Plugins for getting the country code of the client ip from ip2location database and redirect to specific url when (no)match the target countries

 Configuration